 Students get free temporary access to WebAssign and ebook from course start date so no one falls behind.
-Enroll via the "PHY 251.01 (R01-R02) Modern Physics - Fall 2022" link on Blackboard by clicking on Access WebAssign.
-The class key is sunysb 3901 9843.
+Enroll via the "PHY 251.01 (R01-R02) Modern Physics -Spring 2022" link on Blackboard by clicking on Access WebAssign.
+The class key is sunysb87239245.
 Click here for 3-minute registration directions video.
 Options to purchase are available through your Cengage dashboard or campus store.
-24/7 Cengage Support: Live Chat Support and Online Self-Help at Cengage.com/support, social media @CengageHelp or call 800-354-9706.

 Cengage Unlimited subscribers do not have to purchase the course materials for this class.
 Simply follow registration directions above.
-(Cengage Unlimited is a cost-saving option if you are taking multiple courses using Cengage.)
+(Cengage Unlimited is a costsaving option if the price of the Cengage course materials is higher than \$120 or if you are taking multiple courses using Cengage.)